 Let's get started.

-You can create, edit, delete filters from the platform administrator gear in the upper right corner of your screen.
+You can create, edit, clone, and delete filters from the platform administrator gear in the upper right corner of your screen.
 Choose the Quality option.

 Click on the Green '+' button to create a new filter.
 Click on the blue Edit button to edit an existing filter or the red Delete button to delete a filter.